I'm a longtime freelance writer with several years writing about cooking.

 - Sushi rice

-- Fish/seafood fillings - cooked shrimp/prawns, smoked salmon, canned tuna, canned crabmeat, imitation crab stick (pick your favourites)
+- Fish/seafood fillings—cooked shrimp/prawns, smoked salmon, canned tuna, canned crabmeat, imitation crab stick (pick your favorites)

 - Soy sauce, wasabi (Japanese horseradish), and pickled ginger, to serve (if desired).